Injured skater Plushenko retires from Games, overshadows men's hockey

 "And the second triple Axel, it was a horrible one.
 It was a hard landing and after this I didn't feel my right leg.
 I took four painkillers and it didn't help.
 I think it was God saying, 'Yevgeny, enough is enough'."

-A few hundred metres away at the futuristic Bolshoy Ice Dome, the mood could not have been more different.
+A few hundred meters away at the futuristic Bolshoy Ice Dome, the mood could not have been more different.

-As ice hockey mania swept Sochi, the United States laid down a marker by thumping Slovakia 7-1, and Canada opened the defence of their title against Norway with a 3-1 victory.
+As ice hockey mania swept Sochi, the United States laid down a marker by thumping Slovakia 7-1, and Canada opened the defense of their title against Norway with a 3-1 victory.

 The news of Plushenko's withdrawal, on the sixth full day of competition, took some of the gloss off a day when six medals were decided.